-This was the home of Henry Adolphus Simonds (1855-1904) until he moved to Audleys Wood in 1899.
-It was a fine Georgian home with a sporting estate, so the owner could indulge his passion for shooting.
+Red Rice was a fine Georgian home with a sporting estate, so that he could indulge his passion for shooting.
 It was said to have been the hideaway of one of Charles II’s mistresses.

-Interesting to note that there appears to be no electric light in the drawing room image.
+Interesting to note that there appears to be no electric light in this drawing room image.